 LTC can provide both positional and clock information from the same time code signal.
-LTC cannot be read when the reference deck is stopped or playing back at slow speeds, or at fast wind speeds (roughly 10x playback speed).
-Pro Tools will not lock until the LTC signal is present.
+LTC cannot be read when the reference deck is stopped, or playing back at slow or fast wind speeds (roughly 10x playback speed).
+Pro Tools will not lock until the LTC signal is close to playback speed.

-While resolving to LTC clock, the SYNC I/O provides five options to optimize your system for different types of tasks.
+While resolving to LTC as clock reference, the SYNC I/O provides five options to optimize your system for different types of tasks.
 This lets you choose between faster response (for when fast lock-up time is critical), or highest sound quality (during critical laybacks, for example).

 The Session Setup window provides a sub-menu for LTC Clock Reference choices.
 The five choices provide different servo gain settings to reduce the effects of jitter when locking to linear time code.
-In Stand-alone mode, these settings are also available from the front panel.
+In Standalone mode, these settings are also available from the front panel.